Istanbul – Tashkent – Samarkand – Shakhrisabz – Bukhara – Khiva – Tashkent – Istanbul

 - Ark Fortress – the oldest citadel dating back to I century BC where one can feel the history of the great fortress covered in beautiful legends and myths.

-- Countryside trip to the last Bukhara's Emir’s summer residence "Sitorai-Mokhi-Khossa".
+- The last Bukhara's Emir’s summer residence "Sitorai-Mokhi-Khossa".
 Located 4 km away from Bukhara.
 Once this palace life was in full swing and sealed people's fates.
 The palace witnessed the triumph and the last days of Bukhara emirs